 - Strain tea solids and let tea cool.

 About 30 minutes should be enough time for the tea to cool.

 While tea is cooling, make the sweetened milk froth.

 Combine sweetened condensed milk and evaporated milk and freeze for 20 minutes.

 You'll know the milk mixture is ready when you see a crystallized layer forming around the sides.

-Use a handheld milk frother to whisk until the sweetened milk nearly doubles in volume.
+Use a handheld milk frother to whisk until the slightly frozen sweetened milk nearly doubles in volume.
 It should look nice and fluffy.

-Do not replace evaporated milk with half & half.
+- Do not replace evaporated milk with cream or half & half.